Squashie01/Campus-Buddies/README.md

 # Campus-Buddies
-This is a web app for BCC
+This is a web app for BCC.